 STABILO STEERING system can be used in all trimmer and speed system settings, also in combination with main brake handles.
-At maximum speed bar and fully opened trimmers we recommend to prefer steering with STABILO STEERING system.
+At maximum speed bar and fully opened trimmers we highly recommend steering with STABILO STEERING system.

-Turns executed in this way will be slightly wider, but strength needed to initiate the turn will be smaller and there will be no decrease in speed.
+Strength needed to initiate the turn will be smaller and there will be no decrease in speed.